Saturday, June 13, 2009

-Later when I got off the plane (sitting with a lot of time on my hands waiting for a connecting flight) I thought about how, despite my own opinions as an electronic musician, this belief that computer based music loses the "soul" of a sound raised a lot of questions.
+Later when I got off the plane I thought about how, despite my own opinions as an electronic musician, this belief that computer based music is vacant of the "soul" raised a lot of questions.

 The soul can also be recorded and played back through art, writing, film, rebellion, nature and all that good stuff.